byui-physics/main/pages/researchAreas/materials.md

 enumeration files in there. (`struct_enum.out.<lattice>`)  You should only have to do this step once per system.

-2. Build set of structures that defines the search space:
+2. Now it's time to build a file that contains all possible groundstate crystal structures.
+In other words, this file will define our search space:
 ```bash
 python builder.py AgAu -setup_relax
 ```